 The geeks would love to see this, on Antutu, my Redmi 1S scored 17,163.
 In some reviews I saw scores as high as 20,000.
 While the GPU test on Nenamark gave me a result of 27.6FPS.

 Video playback is outstanding given that Redmi 1S has OTG functionality.
 Just stick your micro USB flashdrive and it will work as an external drive.
 The stock SMS app has the same feature in the Mi3, pulling down the screen inside the messaging app will reveal the secret Inbox.
 You can protect that using a password.
-A feature good for men and women that maintains more than one partner.
+A feature is good for men and women that maintain more than one partner.

 The Redmi 1S kind of failed me here.
 I can’t blame it fully because it has only 2,000mAh Li-ion Battery.
 When I turned on my data connectivity, the phone dies within three hours of use.
 However, on Wi-Fi network, it can sustain me up to 8 hours, even more.
-The battery problem can be solved by getting a 10,500 mAH Mi Powerbank from Lazada which only cost P649.
+The battery problem can be solved by getting a 10,500 mAH Mi Powerbank from Lazada which only costs P649.